Tate conjecture: Known cases

 is an isomorphism.
-In particular, an abelian variety A is determined up to isogeny by the Galois representation on its Tate module H_{1}(Ak_{s}, Z_{ℓ}).
+In particular, an abelian variety $A$ is determined up to isogeny by the Galois representation on its Tate module $H_1(A_{k_s},\Z_\ell)$.

 The Tate conjecture also holds for K3 surfaces over finitely generated fields of characteristic not 2.
 (On a surface, the nontrivial part of the conjecture is about divisors.)
 In characteristic zero, the Tate conjecture for K3 surfaces was proved by André and Tankeev.
 For K3 surfaces over finite fields of characteristic not 2, the Tate conjecture was proved by Nygaard, Ogus, Charles, Madapusi Pera, and Maulik.

-Totaro (2017) surveys known cases of the Tate conjecture.
+Totaro surveys known cases of the Tate conjecture.